Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 I know the reasons.

-I'm not gonna waste time explaining them.
+I'm not going to waste time explaining them.

 It'd be a great media tweak, but they wouldn't get it.

-I think he wants to run the world.
+So is that laziness or is it, you know, Obama, I think he wants to run the world.

-As to incompetent, that's like is he smart or dumb?
+As to incompetent, that's like, is he smart or dumb?

-We have to define competent or incomp.
+We have to define competent or incompetent.

 If his purpose is to restructure the American economy from capitalism to socialism, he's pretty competent.

-If he really is serious, that he thinks he's got the best ideas on creating jobs, then he's incompetent.
+If he really is serious that he thinks he's got the best ideas on creating jobs, then he's incompetent.

 So to answer that, we'd have to know what his real purpose is rather than just surmise.